jsiulian/Flare/README.md

 - Message storage
 - Encrypted storage (As I am not a security-expert, I do not guarantee anything.
 Read the `Security`-section)
 - Notifications

-## Planned Features

-- The blocked features listed below once they are ready
-- Maybe once mature enough: Primary device
-- Read receipts
-- Typing indicators
-- Message forwarding

-## Features that may be implemented

-Some features may be implemented in the future:

-- Voice messages
-- Sending a contact
-- Sending your location

-## Not planned features

-Some features are not planned by me as I will not use them.
-But if someone is interested in contributing them, I am open for adding them:

-- Full compatibility with the official Signal products, including:
-    - Calling
-    - Paying
-    - Majority of settings

-## Blocked features

-This application uses [presage](https://github.com/whisperfish/presage) internally.
-These features haven't been implemented in it yet:

-- Avatars
-- Some group features
-    - Group invites (you will need to be added to the group, not invited)
-    - Group management
-- Some contact features
-    - Contact discovery
-    - Contact management
-- Chat deletion
-- Disappearing messages

 ## Translation